gdoshi88/plotly-challenge/README.md

 * Don't forget to `pip install -r requirements.txt` before you start your server.

-* Use `console.log` inside of your JavaScript code to see what your data looks like at each step.
+* Use `console.log` inside of your JavaScript code to see what your data looks like at each step.11

 * Refer to the [Plotly.js Documentation](https://plot.ly/javascript/) when building the plots.